philipjar/registers/README.md

 cat /proc/registers
 ```

-To finally unload the module, use
+To unload the module, use:
 ```shell
 sudo rmmod registers
 ```